Political Activism For Nurses

 Once you get engaged politically, you may even be inspired to run for office one day.
 In fact, there are already three registered nurses currently serving in Congress (with hopefully more to come!).
 Start by taking small actions to make your voice heard and see where it takes you!

 What steps will you take to become an advocate?
-Tell us on Facebook or in our discussion.
-Don't forget to tag us with #HealthyNurse.
+Tell us on Facebook, Twitter, or Instagram.

 Have you joined the Healthy Nurse, Healthy Nation (HNHN) Grand Challenge yet?
 Join us today!